Wondering About Vortex Plus Air Fryers?

 So if you like fish, especially salmon then you will love Saibling fish.
 Sometimes called Char.
 It is a lake fish once forbidden to be eaten by all Bavarians except the king himself.
 It’s referred to sometimes as ‘the kings fish’.

 When south of Munchen in one of the small villages on farmer’s market day you will most likely find a vendor selling freshly smoked Saibling fish.
 The Dude of Food says Run, don’t walk to the vendor and get the biggest one you can.
 I cannot speak for the Forelle, which is supposed to be ‘as good’ but never sells out as fast as the saibling fish.
+The third fisch you see is Mackerelle which are good too.
+Saibling is the best.
 They can be eaten for breakfast, brutzeit, lunch, dinner or when sleep eating.

 Better than ice cream!